dongdongO/AutoParkingReservation/README.md

 1. Vehicle A's user asks DeltaV, "Can I charge in the parking lot?"

-2. DeltaV evaluates the spot through its service and determines:
+2. DeltaV evaluates the charging spot through its service and determines:

-    * The spot is empty.
+    * The charging spot is empty.
-    * There is a car in the spot, but it has not finished charging.
+    * There is a car in the charging spot, but it has not finished charging.
-    * There is a car in the spot, and it is fully charged.
+    * There is a car in the charging spot, and it is fully charged.

 3. Since the charging station has an available spot, DeltaV reserves the spot and confirms the reservation with Vehicle A's user.